Customizing GitHub Actions

 since 0.2.0

-If you set create-release = false in your cargo-dist config, cargo-dist will assume a draft Github Release for the current git tag already exists with the title/body you want, and just upload artifacts to it.
+If you set create-release = false in your dist config, dist will assume a draft Github Release for the current git tag already exists with the title/body you want, and just upload artifacts to it.
 At the end of a successful publish it will undraft the GitHub Release for you.

 Publish GitHub Release To Another Repository